Handbook Menu

 Students may be eligible for class recordings only for the following reasons:

-• Observance of religious holidays
+• Observance of religious holidays;

 Students wishing to request that a class be recorded due to observance of religious holidays must submit their petition at least 7 days in advance of the absence.
-They should complete the petition available at http://www.law.uchicago.edu/RequestRecordClassHolidayObservance
+They should complete the petition available at http://www.law.uchicago.edu/RequestRecordClassHolidayObservance.

 Students wishing to have classes recorded for an ADA accommodation are encouraged to meet with the Student Disabilities Services (SDS) as early as possible prior to the start of the quarter.
-For pregnancy related recordings, students should be in touch with the Title IX office as early as possible.
+For Title IX related recordings, students should be in touch with the Title IX office as early as possible.
 Please note that the process of having an accommodation request reviewed and approved may take several weeks.
 The Law School will not record classes for an accommodation without approval from SDS or the Title IX office.

 Regardless of the reason, all requests must be made at least seven days in advance.
 Submission of recording requests does not guarantee that a request will be granted by the faculty member or that there will not be a problem with the recording, so students are strongly encouraged to secure notes from a classmate as well.